How to Identify DP Problems (3 Part Test)

 “The test isn't 'does this feel like DP?'
 Run three checks, and the answer becomes a matter of evidence, not intuition.”

-What DP Is Not
+What DP is not

 Two categories of problems look like they need DP but don't.
 Knowing the boundary saves you from reaching for DP when something simpler works.